regmtait/regmtait.co.uk/_projects/rfd.md

 ---

-This was a complete rebrand and website build for RFD, an interior design and interior architecture agency in Hull.
+RFD design and fit out commercial office spaces to modernise and energise the workplace.
+This project was a full website refresh following our earlier rebrand.

-I worked very closely with the client throughout the project.
-We took the time to explore many branding and design concepts, with a focus on cool and highly refined design.
-We paid attention to every detail, working towards a bespoke and opinionated front-end.
+I worked very closely with the client throughout the project, developing the concept with consistent art direction and a minimal style that would show the work well across a range of devices.

-The site has a complete content management system, which makes it very easy to update the content.
+The web site is build on ExpressionEngine, with minimal plug-ins to help performance and keep everything easy to update.